 Data protection authorities have already begun investigations into companies the Digital Markets Act (DMA) designates as gatekeepers, including Alphabet, Apple, and Meta.
 Those companies are likely to make whatever changes are needed to how customers access and use their platforms sooner rather than later to protect their business interests.

 To meet DMA compliance requirements, Google (Alphabet is the parent company) has made a number of changes to its requirements of its customers.
 These include requiring signaling of valid user consent via the use of Consent Mode v2 with a Google-certified consent management platform (CMP).
-Companies can work with Basic Mode or Advanced Mode, depending on their business needs and the degree to which they’ve embraced privacy-led marketing.
+Companies can work with Basic Mode or Advanced Mode, depending on their business needs and the degree to which they’ve embraced Privacy-Led marketing.

 New requirements for Google customers